wayfair-incubator/aux-eng-playbook/src/docs/goals.md

 a software team's commit size is increasing while their engineering cycle times are growing longer.

-We've used AuxEng to embed with an early adopter of a new tool, creating a tight and clear feedback loop which expedites early iterations.
+We've used Aux Eng to embed with an early adopter of a new tool, creating a tight and clear feedback loop which expedites early iterations.
 The embedded engineer can see firsthand how the tool is succeeding (or not) in achieving its desired outcomes.